-A total tolerance of 10 per cent, by weight, of bunches satisfying neither the requirements of the class nor the minimum requirements is allowed.
-Within this tolerance not more than 2 per cent in total may consist of produce affected by decay.
+A total tolerance of 10 %, by weight, of bunches satisfying neither the requirements of the class nor the minimum requirements is allowed.
+Within this tolerance not more than 2 % in total may consist of produce affected by decay.

-In addition to those tolerances, a maximum of 10 per cent, by weight, of loose berries, i.e. berries detached from the bunch/cluster, are allowed provided that the berries are sound and intact.
+In addition to those tolerances, a maximum of 10 %, by weight, of loose berries, i.e. berries detached from the bunch/cluster, are allowed provided that the berries are sound and intact.

-For all classes: a total tolerance of 10 per cent, by weight, of bunches not satisfying the requirements as regards sizing is allowed.
-In each sales package, one bunch weighing less than 75 g is allowed to adjust the weight, provided the bunch meets all other requirements of the specified class.
+For all classes (if sized): a total tolerance of 10 %, by weight, of bunches not satisfying the requirements as regards sizing is allowed.
+In each sales package (except for single servings), one bunch weighing less than 75 g is allowed to adjust the weight, provided the bunch meets all other requirements of the specified class.